-There is a pending material legal proceeding involving the Company, to wit:
+Material legal proceeding involving the Company:

 Lepanto vs. NM Rothschild & Sons (Australia) Ltd. (Civil Case No. 05-782)

 The Company initiated in 2005 a case for the declaration of nullity of forward gold contracts with Rothschild to sell 97,476 ounces of gold on the ground that they are considered as wagering transactions under Philippine law.
 In a decision dated February 5, 2018, the Regional Trial Court ("RTC") of Makati City ruled in favor of Lepanto, declaring the subject contracts null and void.
 The RTC decision was affirmed by the Court of Appeals in 2022, after which Rothschild filed a Petition for Review with the Supreme Court.